Website Manager

 • Paying people to become referees and doing games doesn’t work.

 • Referees must belong to an association and the Region would hire the association to provide services.
-AYSO Regions cannot own and operate a company or association – it can only <
+AYSO Regions cannot own and operate a company or association – it can only contract for those services with an outside company.

 • The cost is a lot more than most people realize and the increase makes it harder for many people to afford their child’s participation in AYSO.